Is tretinoin over the counter (OTC)?

 Unfortunately, not.
 You cannot buy tretinoin creams and gels over the counter.
 Tretinoin can only be purchased with a doctor’s prescription.

-Yes and no. You cannot buy tretinoin off-the-shelf from an online pharmacy, but what you can do instead is get an online consultation and if your provider thinks it’s suitable for you, you can then get a prescription for tretinoin and pick it up at your local pharmacy.
+You cannot get tretinoin online without a doctor’s prescription, but what you can do instead is get a virtual consultation and if your provider thinks it’s suitable for you, they will write the prescription for you and you can buy tretinoin online or from a local pharmacy.

 Do you want to know more about tretinoin?